timmehlui/GeoChemNet/README.md

 pyrolite 0.3.1 <br />

 Files <br />
-GeoChemNet_Product_v2.ipnyb is the main Jupyter notebook where you can visualize your datasets <br /> Full_Protocol_for_GeoChemNet_Usage.docx describes suggested steps used to properly use the tool <br />
+GeoChemNet_v1.0.ipnyb is the main Jupyter notebook where you can visualize your datasets <br /> Full_Protocol_for_GeoChemNet_Usage.docx describes suggested steps used to properly use the tool <br /> CHANGELOG.md documents the changes that have occured since the original publication of GeoChemNet <br />